As an Amazon Associate we earn from qualifying purchases. This post includes affiliate links.

 Whether it is the big chop or the slow process of growing out chemically processed hair, more African American women are rocking their natural crown.

 Going natural is emotionally challenging for many African American women.
 Eurocentric standards of beauty have led many African American women to use chemicals to straighten their hair.
-I am one of those women.
+I was one of those women.

 My natural hair was a mystery

 As a little girl, my mother styled my hair with a press and curl.
 When my hair got longer, thicker, and too much to handle, she took me to the hairdresser for chemical straightening.
 I was 12 years old.
 This would be followed by 41 years of chemical straightening.
 I was 53 when I decided to go natural.
 I opted out of the big chop and slowly transitioned with frequent trims and lots of patience.
 After two years and six months (which seemed like an eternity), my natural hair emerged.
 It was the first time in my life I saw my natural curls.
 I have yet to go gray entirely, but I admire and adore my silver and natural sisters. 🙂

 A huge step and a long journey